-A Carpe Diem-Revels Community Sing will take place in Silver Spring in Silver Spring on September 21.The two organizations celebrate diverse cultures through song & welcome all ages.
-Participants bring songs and refreshments to share.
+A Carpe Diem-Revels Community Sing will take place in Silver Spring on September 21.The two organizations will celebrate diverse cultures through song & will welcome all ages.
+Participants are invited to bring songs and refreshments to share.
 The themes in September are Hispanic and African Heritage Months, plus Fall Equinox, Harvest and Labor Songs.
 Image at left below: Carpe Diem-Revels

 Bethesda Blues & Jazz Supper Club in the historic Bethesda Theater on Wisconsin Avenue offers live music performed by leading musicians nearly every evening - plus a select supper menu, beverages and more.

 The Club has a public parking garage in the building and is near the Bethesda Metro Subway Station.

 Images below: Exterior & Interior Views of the Supper Club